absolute-viper/2_FA_Authentication/README.md

-Net Centric Programming Project
+Net Centric Programming Project.

-Run the command `npm start` to run the server
+1)Run the command `npm start` to run the server

-The webUI can be accessed on `localhost:5000`
+2)The webUI can be accessed on `localhost:5000`